russellmccloy/russellmccloy.github.io/_drafts/azure-ai-content-safety.markdown

 > [!CAUTION]
 > **The sample data and code in this post may contain offensive content.
 User discretion is advised.**

+> [!NOTE]
+> I will be back in Australia before the end of April 2024 and will be looking for a new position within my skillset (latest CV available on request) so please let me know if you know of any roles coming up.
+I will be based 1 hour north of Sydney.

 This post outlines my findings from my investigation of **Azure AI Content Safety**.
 The reason I am writing this post is to expand my knowledge of Azure AI by producing a working proof of concept that I will make available in a GitHub repository.

 ## Table of Contents